Skip to Content

 It does the trick, adds some sparkle, and can be worn alone or layered.

 Available in yellow or white gold.
-I ordered the yellow gold and the white as well; it’s easy to have both at a price.
+I also ordered the yellow gold and the white; it’s easy to have both at a price.

 Please note the white-gold is a different SKU.

-Wrapping up necklaces, you’ll get a lot of wear out of a layered necklace set.
+Wrapping up necklaces, you’ll get a lot of wear from a layered necklace set.

-Again, you can find versions of this everywhere and infuse your own personality into it.
+Again, you can find versions of this everywhere and infuse your personality into it.

-I like this best-selling, inexpensive initial set from Amazon in gold, rose, or silver for $15.
+I like this best-selling, inexpensive initial set from Amazon, available in gold, rose, or silver for $15.

-You can also find custom options on Etsy that you can personalize a million different ways in a range of prices.
+You can also find custom options on Etsy that you can personalize a million different ways at various prices.

 Bracelets